vihari/vihari.github.io/why_india.md

 The complex, chaotic, messy Mumbai always humbled me and kept me grounded, and reminded me of the real complex problems that are far fetched from mainstream AI research.
 People of Mumbai, on the other hand, taught me to keep the spirits high even amidst all the troubles.

+You may even get to make an impact on India-specific problems depending on your PI.
+Some such awesome current and past projects that I am aware are: [Hindi wordnet](https://www.cfilt.iitb.ac.in/wordnet/webhwn/), [BharatGPT](https://corover.ai/bharatgpt/), [AI4Bharat](https://ai4bharat.iitm.ac.in/).

 <a id="orgd62b2c3"></a>